-Well, lots of health professionals say that cold showers are good for you.
-But, what they very rarely say is that a cool shower can be just as beneficial as a cold one.
+Well, the truth is that lots of health professionals say that cold showers are good for you.
+But, what they very rarely mention is that a cool shower can be just as beneficial as a cold one.
 In fact, in certain circumstances, a cool shower can be even better.
-And, is certainly far more pleasant!
+And, it certainly is far more pleasant!
 Similarly, a warm or hot shower can be good for health, but an extremely hot one can be dangerous.

-Benefits of hot showers
+Benefits of Hot Showers

-Apart from being a pleasant thing to do and a way to get yourself clean, warm and hot water also have certain benefits, some of which seem obvious, but others might surprise you.
-Let’s delve a bit deeper into this and see what they are.
+Apart from being a pleasant and efficient way to get yourself clean, warm and hot water also have certain health benefits.
+Some of these benefits seem obvious, but others might surprise you.
+Let’s delve into these and see what they are.
 So, what are the advantages of a hot shower?

 If you are suffering from a chesty cough or a blocked nose, steam from a hot shower is one of the best ways to relieve the symptoms.
 The warm moisture dilutes the mucus and makes it easier for the body to remove it.